markb7258/Hand-2-Hand/WARP_AGENT_CONTEXT.md

        - Server reads from `/run/secrets/db_url`
        - This dummy URL is ONLY for CI/CD builds

-45. Grouped Dependency Updates in Auto-Merge Workflows (CRITICAL):
+45. Grouped Dependency Updates in Auto-Merge Workflows (CRITICAL - PREVENTS "ALL JOBS FAILED" EMAILS):
     a) Dependabot creates two types of PRs:
        - **Single package:** "bump next from 14.0.0 to 14.2.0" (has version numbers)
        - **Grouped/multi-package:** "bump react and @types/react" or "bump the production-dependencies group" (NO version numbers)